Fractional Hardy-type and trace theorems for nonlocal function spaces with heterogeneous localization: Introduction and Main results

-\end{thm} A similar result for functions defined over the stripe $\mathbb{R}^{d}_{M^{+}}$ will be given later, see Theorem \ref{hardy-for-smooth}.
-Notice that once we prove Theorem \ref{coro:bdddomain-intro}, then the Hardy-type inequality we stated in Theorem \ref{hardy-for-smooth-special} will also hold for functions in $\mathfrak{W}^{s,p}(\mathbb{R}^{d}_+)$ with vanishing trace on $\Gamma=\R^{d-1}\times \{0\}$ by closure.
-The theorem quantifies the rate of decay to zero for functions with vanishing trace which is more heavily determined by their smoothness near $\Gamma$ as they can be rough away from the boundary.
-We refer to discussions in section \ref{N-Hardy} for details.
-Furthermore, fractional Hardy-type inequalities for functions defined over smooth domains can also be established, see Theorem \ref{NLHardy-Lips}.
+Theorem \ref{NLHardy-Lips} quantifies the rate of decay to zero for functions with vanishing trace which is more heavily determined by their smoothness near $\partial \Omega$ as they can be rough away from the boundary. { Inequalities similar to \eqref{prop:ghardy-semi} have been shown in \cite[Theorem 4]{Dyda-Vah-Hardy} where a general framework of fractional Hardy-type inequalities is provided.
+Our proof of the inequality \eqref{prop:ghardy-semi} involves first establishing it for the half-space $\R^d_+$, which is discussed in details in Section \ref{N-Hardy}, and then extending it to general bounded Lipschitz domains by the partition of unity technique.}